Are you already using the Facebook profanity filter to protect your comments section?

 Facebook profanity filter medium vs strong?

 You might be wondering how to set the Facebook profanity filter to “medium” vs “strong”, because that setting used to be available after enabling the filter.
-Facebook has however removed this setting, so you no longer have to set the Facebook profanity filter on a medium or strong setting – it’s just ON or OFF now.
+Facebook has however removed this setting, so you no longer have to choose the Facebook profanity filter setting – it’s just ON or OFF now.

 Facebook profanity filter test